 I would not put your stuffing in the turkey if you’re smoking it.
 You’re cooking at a lower temp and that doesn’t work great for stuffing.
 Keep them separate for this method.

-What to serve with your holiday smoked turkey?
+What to side dishes to serve with your holiday smoked turkey?

 Other delicious ways to make your holiday turkey…